 Applying a simple word test may help in the diagnosis of people showing early signs of Alzheimer's.
 One direct implication is that drug treatments, most effective in the early stages of the disease, could be prescribed earlier and to greater effect.

-With a dedicated Alzheimer’s section on our website, you can start managing Alzheimer’s Disease regardless of the stage you are in.
+With a dedicated Alzheimer’s section on our website, you can start learning more about treatments available for Alzheimer’s.
 In the early stages the Mediterranean diet, resistance exercises and brain training have all been proven to be effective.
-In the later stages of Alzheimer’s Disease sensory therapies (art, music, touch), reminiscence therapy, jigsaws and card games all have scienti c evidence recommending their use.
+In the later stages of Alzheimer’s Disease sensory therapies (art, music, touch), reminiscence therapy, jigsaws and card games all have scientific evidence recommending their use.
 We provide a quick start guide to get you up and running for each therapy.

 I this article I discuss what Amenorrhoea is, the causes and symptoms of Amenorrhoea.
 I also discuss treatment options, both drugs and lifestyle choices.